Thomas Haney Secondary School

 - To provide a safe environment to politely voice opinions without the fear of intimidation or harassment.

-- Students and staff must be treated with respect and courtesy through display of appropriate behaviour and speech.
+- Students and staff must be treated with respect and courtesy through display of appropriate behavior and speech.

 - Members of the school community must display regard for all people, including, but not exclusive of, ethnicity, appearance, abilities and religion.